-James was admitted as a solicitor of the Supreme Court of Queensland on 9 July 2013 and the High Court of Australia on 9 August 2013 following extensive legal training in our office.
+James was admitted as a solicitor of the Supreme Court of Queensland in 2013 and the High Court of Australia in 2013 following extensive legal training in our office.

-In spite of his youthful appearance, James has undertaken legal studies and significant on the job legal training in our office doing Wills, EPOAs & Estate work.
-He is experienced in Will and EPOA making and associated advice.
+In spite of his youthful appearance, James has undertaken legal studies and significant on the job legal training at Corney & Lind doing wills, EPOAs & estate work.

-- Property Matters – Including disputes over complex company and trust structures.
+- Property law – disputes over complex company and trust structures.

-- Parenting Matters – Including International Relocation and Hague Convention (International Abduction) matters.
+- Parenting matters – international relocation and Hague Convention (International Abduction).

 Commercial Front End

 - Contract preparation (including sale of a business, partnership & shareholder agreements).

 - Retail and commercial leases (preparation and negotiation).

 - Director duties and governance.

 - Policy reviews.

 - Lease disputes